ssciwr/sustainable_development_course/README.md

 We will set up github actions and you will learn how to publish python modules.

 ## Content of each unit
-- An introducing new topics and concepts (1h)
+- An introduction to new topics and concepts (1h)
 - Individual work on the new concepts (1h)
 - A coding demonstration (1h)
 - Tasks to be solved as teams of 2-3 developers (2h)